aokumo-yh/contextai/README.md

-# Babel Fish - AI-Powered Cultural Intelligence for Global Business
+# Context AI - AI-Powered Cultural Intelligence for Global Business

 Real-time cultural guidance that prevents miscommunication in international business conversations.

 ## Overview

-Babel Fish is an AI assistant that acts as your cultural interpreter during cross-cultural business meetings.
+Context AI is an AI assistant that acts as your cultural interpreter during cross-cultural business meetings.
 It listens to conversations, detects cultural moments (like indirect refusals, silence meaning, and communication styles), and provides instant guidance on how to navigate cultural differences.

 ## Key Features